 The resurgence of the pompadour has caused quite an uproar in celebrity and hair news.
 Are we ready for this trend to be resurrected from the 1940's?

 It's easy to modernize this classic style.
-If you have a bit of edge to you, go for a textured type by using hair putty and mold to shape the pompadour.
+If you have a bit of edge to your personality and style, go for a textured type by using hair putty and mold to shape the pompadour.
 If you have a more understated elegance to your personality, channel Janelle Monae's attitude—her classic pompadour is softly styled to work with her natural texture, and can be embellished with a few demure hair accessories.

 Step One: Get the Right Haircut

 "The haircut is key," Raphael stresses.
 "Cut the hair in a way that shapes your particular face shape."
-Texturizing techniques will help achieve the right height and shape to your pompadour hairstyle, but you'll still need a shape that works when you're not rockin' that updo because, let's face it, it's not worth the effort it would take to put it up to go grocery shopping.
+Texturizing techniques will help achieve the right height and shape to your pompadour hairstyle, but you'll still need a shape that works when you're not rockin' that updo because—let's face it—unless you're a celebrity, it's not worth the effort it takes to put it up just to go grocery shopping.
 Work with your hairstylist, your hair's texture, and the length of hair that's best for your lifestyle.

 Step Two: Create the Foundation

-Start by prepping your wet hair with mousse or volumizing spray, and dry your hair with a round brush or your head upside down to get maximum volume.
+Start by prepping your wet hair with mousse or volumizing spray, and dry your hair with a round brush (or, in lieu of that, your head upside down) to get maximum volume.
 To get the basic foundation of the pompadour, you'll need to pull your hair back on the sides, while leaving the top and front of your hair as is.
 If your hair is long, create a twist in the back and put it in place with 2 pins (one on top and one on bottom), then tease the top and comb into the twist.